German Historical Institute London

 Visiting and joining the Library

-New readers need to register for a library card and have a short introductory tour of the library before or during their first visit.
-The induction is available in person (Mo-Fr, 9.30am-4pm) or by appointment online via Zoom (email: library@ghil.ac.uk).
-A portrait photo (4.5 x 3.5 cm) and recent proof of address must be provided.
+New readers need to register for a library card and have a short introductory tour of the library before or during their first visit (Mo-Fr, 9.30am-4pm).
+Photo ID (passport, ID card or driving licence) must be provided.

-Take a look at the flipbook below for a Very Short Introduction to our library.
+Take a look at the flipbook below for an introduction to our library.

 Featured Books